-As a charity which supports parents, children and young people who are affected by upper limb deficiency, Reach provides advice and guidance to parents and teachers, as well as providing a support group run by families who have had similar experiences.
+Reach supports parents, children and young people who are affected by upper limb deficiency, Reach provides advice and guidance to parents and teachers as well as providing a support group run by families who have had similar experiences.

 The Children’s Trust runs a range of specialist care, education and therapy services for children and young people from across the UK.
-It is best known for running the UK’s largest rehabilitation centre for children with acquired brain injury (ABI) and has three buildings at its Tadworth Court site, Tadworth, Surrey within the M25 motorway, where children can receive world class rehabilitation.
-The Children’s Trust offers rehabilitation services to NHS patients and on a private fee paying basis.
+The Childrens Trust runs the UK’s largest childrens acquired brain injury (ABI) rehabilitation centre where children can recieve world class rehabilitation.
+The Children’s Trust offer rehabilitation services to NHS patients and on a private fee paying basis.

-In 2012, The Children’s Trust launched an on-line support centre for families of children affected by acquired brain injury – The Brain Injury Hub.
-This website offers a wealth of practical advice and information about a condition that’s often misunderstood.
+The Children’s trust provides on-line support for families affected by acquired brain injury via The Brain Injury Hub.
+Their website offers a wealth of practical advice and information about a condition that’s often misunderstood.
 There is also an on-line forum giving families the opportunity to share their stories and experiences.
-Go to: braininjuryhub.co.uk

 Whizz-Kidz provides powered wheelchairs, manual wheelchairs, sports wheelchairs, trikes and buggies to give young people with a physical disability independence.
-But the wheelchair is just the start; they also run clubs, camps, wheelchair skills training and work placements to help develop confidence and independence in children.
+They also run clubs, camps, wheelchair skills training and work placements to help develop confidence and independence in children.